A topic from the subject of Inorganic Chemistry in Chemistry.

 Key Points:

-• Nonmetals are elements that tend to gain electrons, forming negative ions.
+• Nonmetals are elements that tend to gain electrons, forming negative ions (anions).

-• Metals are elements that tend to lose electrons, forming positive ions.
+• Metals are elements that tend to lose electrons, forming positive ions (cations).

-• The reactivity of nonmetals generally decreases from fluorine to iodine.
+• The reactivity of nonmetals generally decreases down Group 17 (halogens) from fluorine to iodine.

-• The reactivity of metals generally increases from potassium to calcium.
+• The reactivity of alkali metals generally increases down Group 1 from lithium to francium (Note: the statement in the original text is slightly inaccurate).

-• Nonmetals are typically poor conductors of electricity and heat.
+• Nonmetals are typically poor conductors of electricity and heat, except for graphite (an allotrope of carbon).

 • Metals are typically good conductors of electricity and heat.